rolling-scopes-school/tasks/react/modules/module02/README.md

 * Husky is enabled for pre-commit actions (triggers linting) - 10
 * Conversion of class components to functional components with hooks - 10

-#### Cross-check (score might be less if partially doesn't work)
+#### Cross-check (score can be less if some parts of the functionality don't work)

-* Pagination present in both URL and on the page - 20
+* Pagination is present in both URL and on the page - 20
 * User-initiated change of items per page triggers a new request, displaying the first page - 15
-* Upon clicking, open details (use router outlet), initiate an additional API call, display a loader, and update the URL - 25
+* Upon clicking, open details panel on the right side of the page (use router outlet, left side of the page should continue displaying the list of results), initiate an additional API call, display a loader, and update the URL.
+Details panel should be closed either on the "close" button click or on the main panel click - 25

 #### Penalties

 * Absence of TypeScript - 95
+* The usage of Redux or other state management solutions is prohibited - 100
+* The usage of libraries for components or forms is prohibited - 100

 ### Repository Requirements